Skip to navigation Skip to content Skip to footer

 Official Website of Sault College Athletics

-vs Ohio St.
+vs Michigan St.

-vs Rowan
+vs Purdue

 Sault College secures three straight wins, keeps four-peat hopes alive